Tiger FM

 As part of preparations for a smooth and transparent electoral process, the Electoral Commission today flagged off and dispatched polling materials to 12 districts in the first phase of distribution for the 2026 General Elections.
 The exercise took place at the Commission’s warehouse in Ntinda, Kampala, and was led by the Chairperson of the Electoral Commission, Justice Simon Byabakama.

-The materials are designated for use on polling day during the Presidential, Directly Elected Member of Parliament, and District Woman Member of Parliament elections.
+The materials are intended for use on polling day during the Presidential, Directly Elected Member of Parliament, and District Woman Member of Parliament elections.

 Speaking to journalists during the ceremony, Justice Byabakama said the exercise marks a critical milestone in the Commission’s preparations and demonstrates its commitment to timely logistics, effective coordination, and the smooth conduct of the electoral process.
 He added that distribution to the remaining districts will follow in subsequent phases.